Russian toys, also known as the Moscow Toy Terrier or Russkiy Toy, are dogs that originated in Russia but have been bred for centuries worldwide.

 During the reign of Catherine II, the Russian toy terrier was exported to England, where it gained a reputation as a good hunting dog.

 By the end of the 19th century, the breed was exported worldwide.
-In 1888, the American Kennel Club recognized the breed, adopting it as the “Toy Poodle” and giving it the name “English Short-Haired Terrier.”
+In 1888, the American Kennel Club recognized the breed, adopting it as the “Toy Poodle” and named it “English Short-Haired Terrier.

 Then, by the beginning of World War I, the number of dogs in Russia had dropped dramatically due to the war and the revolution.